 - 1.1 Addenda.
 Additions or supplements to an RFP or IFB. - 1.2 Administrative Director of the Courts.
 Person appointed by the Chief Justice, responsible for overseeing and directing the administrative operations of the Judiciary. - 1.3 Bid.
 An offer submitted in competitive sealed bidding or in the second phase of multistep bidding. - 1.4 Contract Bond.
 The approved form of security furnished by Contractor or Contractor's surety or sureties or by Contractor alone, to ensure completion and satisfactory performance of the contract in accordance with the terms of the contract and to guarantee full payment of all claims for labor, materials and supplies furnished, used or incorporated in the work. - 1.5 Contractor.
 Any individual, firm, corporation, joint venture, or other legal entity, acting directly or through its or their agents, employees or subcontractors, entering into a contract with the Judiciary. - 1.6 Days.
-Calendar days, unless otherwise specified. - 1.7 Financial Services Administrator.
-The Financial Services Administrator (FSA) of the Judiciary, or the FSA's designee, who is in charge of the financial affairs of the Judiciary, including procurement, contracts and solicitations, and is responsible for supervising the activities of the Contract and Purchasing Branch, which handles the procurement activities of the Judiciary. - 1.8 General Conditions.
+Calendar days, unless otherwise specified. - 1.7 Fiscal & Support Services Administrator.
+The Fiscal & Support Services Administrator (FSSA) of the Judiciary, or the FSSA's designee, who is in charge of the financial affairs of the Judiciary, including procurement, contracts and solicitations, and is responsible for supervising the activities of the Contract and Purchasing Branch, which handles the procurement activities of the Judiciary. - 1.8 General Conditions.
 The "General Conditions Governing Contracts with the Judiciary, State of Hawai'i, for Goods and Services." - 1.9 Goods.
 All property, including but not limited to: equipment, equipment leases, materials, supplies, printing, insurance; and processes, including computer systems and software, but excluding land or a permanent interest in land, leases of real property, and office rentals. - 1.10 Hawai'i Administrative Rules (HAR).
 The compilation of rules promulgated by various state boards, commissions, departments, agencies, or officers authorized by law to make rules or adjudicate contested cases, except those in the legislative or judicial branches. - 1.11 Hawai'i Revised Statutes (HRS).
-The codified collection of general and permanent laws of the State of Hawai'i, including any supplements thereto.
+The codified collection of general and permanent laws of the State of Hawai'i, including any supplements thereto. - 1.12 Invitation for Bids (IFB).
+All documents, whether attached or incorporated by reference, utilized for soliciting bids under the competitive sealed bidding source selection process described in HRS § 103D-302.